puppetlabs/bolt/pre-docs/bolt_installing_modules.md

 Before you can use Bolt to install modules, you must first create a Puppetfile.
 A Puppetfile is a formatted text file that contains a list of modules and their versions.
 It can include modules from the Puppet Forge or a Git repository.

+For modules that require Ruby gems, see [Installing Gems with Bolt Packages](bolt_installing.md#installing-gems-with-bolt-packages).

 For more details about specifying modules in a Puppetfile, see the [Puppetfile documentation](https://puppet.com/docs/pe/2018.1/puppetfile.html).

 1. Create a file named Puppetfile and store it in the Boltdir, which can be a directory named Boltdir at the root of your project or a global directory in `$HOME/.puppetlabs/bolt`.